gallantries/video-library/docs/events/mtb-ngs/program.md

       - session: variant-analysis/tb-variant-analysis
       - external:
           title: Q&A session
-          description: Discussion with the experts
+          description: Meet the the experts
           author: Daniela Brites & Galo A. Goig
           other:
             - label: Time